SummaryRead the full fact sheet

 - Obey the pool's safety rules and listen to the instructions of pool lifeguards.
 They are there to assist you.

 - Play it safe.
-Always walk around the pool and remember to check for others before entering the water.
+Always walk, rather than run, around the pool and remember to check for others before entering the water.

 - Display a resuscitation chart on your home pool fence.